maotcha/cse15l-lab-reports/lab-report-5-week-10.md

 ![change for test file 12](https://maotcha.github.io/cse15l-lab-reports/test-file-12-change.png)

-My code is shown above.
+My code is shown above, and the relevant lines are highlighted.
 The bug in this code is that the program never checks if the parantheses for a potential link come after the square brackets; text with this `()[]` format aren't valid links.
-To fix my code, I should change the highlighted area to find the index of the first open parantheses after the closed square bracket and the index of the first closed parantheses after the open parentheses.
+To fix my code, I would change the highlighted area to find the index of the first open parantheses after the closed square bracket and the index of the first closed parantheses after the open parentheses.
 If I don't get -1 for either indexes, then I'd add the substring from between those indexes to my ArrayList of links.

 ## Test File 14
 For test file 14, my `MarkdownParse.java` implementation produced `[]`, while the provided implementation produced `[/foo]`.
 This time, the provided implementation is wrong.